sigmaSd/gclip/README.md

     gclip file

  ## Caveat
-  gclip will spawn a gtk Label saying Copied! that you have to dismess (Its necessary for the copying)
+  gclip will spawn a gtk Label saying Copied! that you have to dismess (ctrlc, or x button)

  ## Why
   It works on wayland